zjq0455/zjq0455.github.io/index.md

 ## Resources
+- <a href="https://github.com/Hanchao-Zhang/LeetCode-Prep/blob/main/main.pdf" target="_blank">*A Coding Question Prep*</a> by Hanchao Zhang
+- <a href="https://github.com/Hanchao-Zhang/LeetQuant-Note/blob/main/Prep/Quant%20Research.pdf" target="_blank">*A Quantatitive Research Interview Prep*</a> by Hanchao Zhang
 <!-- https://yuhangzhou88.github.io/ESL_Solution/  -->
 - <a href="https://yuhangzhou88.github.io/ESL_Solution/" target="_blank">*A Solution Manual of The Elements of Statistical Learning*</a> by Yuhang Zhou
-- <a href="https://github.com/Hanchao-Zhang/LeetQuant-Note/blob/main/Quant%20Research.pdf" target="_blank">*A Quantatitive Research Interview Prep*</a> by Hanchao Zhang